dinki/View-Assist/View_Assist_custom_sentences/community_contributions/VACC_Extended_Device_Control-Display_&_Audio/readme.md

 - Switch to music mode when `musicplayer_device` is playing.
 - Revert to normal mode when `musicplayer_device` is idle for specified duration.

-> [!note]
-> All features are opt-in and most require corresponding device configuration changes.
 <details>
 <summary>Blueprint Input Page Screenshot:</summary>